 |Weiser Family Farms||Homepage|

 Papapura potatoes are small to medium in size and are oblong and elongated with a somewhat uniform shape.
 The skin is smooth and golden yellow with visible dark brown speckling and a few, shallow eyes strewn across the surface.
 The flesh is rich yellow to gold and is firm, moist, and dense.
-When cooked, Papapura potatoes have a smooth and creamy texture similar to sweet potatoes.
-Papapura potatoes have a mild buttery flavor.
+When cooked, Papapura potatoes have a smooth and creamy texture similar to sweet potatoes and have a mild, buttery flavor.

 Papapura potatoes are available in the spring and summer.